Below are the 27 page ranking factors you need to pay the closest attention to for on-page SEO in 2022.

 21. Length Of Dwell Time

 Dwell Time is the amount of time someone spends on your page consuming your content after finding you through search results.

 Let’s say I want to check the Google search results for “How to cook jasmine rice”.

-I pop that into Google and because I’m human, I click the top search result:
+I pop that into Google search engine and because I’m human, I click the top search result:

 What’s going to happen when I land on that page is one of three possible outcomes: